 Emily sounds very much like Emma, just with an "-ly" at the end.

-Emily means "rival" in Latin, so it stands to reason that this similar baby name is an appropriate choice if you're looking for something to win out over the name Emma in your very own battle of the baby names.
+Emily means "rival" in Latin, so it stands to reason that this similar baby name is an appropriate choice if you're looking for something to win out over the name Emma in your very own baby name showdown.
 4 Ella

 When my aunt was pregnant back in 2004, she and my uncle debated for almost her entire pregnancy about whether they would name their daughter Ella or Emma.
 My cousin ended up being Ella, which is still a pretty popular name, but the double "l" definitely rolls off the tongue a bit easier.
 (She's also the sweetest teenager I know, so the name Ella might be worth a second glance.)